Harhoy/nn_mini/README.md

 The model is validated by running ten epochs on the MNIST data set with a learning rate of 0.01.
 I trained it on MacBook Air from 2017 on an Intel 1.8 GHz I5 processor and it took about a minute to complete.

-The model's global accuracy score is
+The model's global accuracy score is 92.7 %.

-The confusion matrix, recall and precision vectors are given below:
+The confusion matrix, recall and precision vectors are given below.
+Most values are above 90 % and all are greater than 80 %.

 ```python